 1. Pre-Hospital Sepsis Recognition & Treatment

-Sepsis recognition and treatment is necessary at all the points of patient contact to ensure timely care.
-This podcast will explore two such points of patient contact which are critical roles in enhancing timely sepsis care: Emergency Medical Services and Critical Access and Rural Hospitals.
+Dr. Brent Duran, a Sepsis Physician Champion and Assistant Professor at the University of Kansas School of Medicine-Wichita (KUMC-W), highlights how the recognition and treatment of Sepsis is necessary at all the points of patient contact to ensure timely care.
+In addition, the podcast explores the critical roles that Emergency Medical Services and Critical Access and Rural Hospitals play in enhancing timely sepsis care.
 Tune in to learn more.

 2. Fluid Management for Sepsis

 Dr. Steve Tremain, a Physician Improvement Advisor with Cynosure Health with 35 years of experience as a board certified physician in Family Medicine, highlights how fluid administration for severe sepsis and septic shock can be a point of contention with physicians and some organizations.
 This podcast provides discussion and evidence to support fluid resuscitation in the severe sepsis and septic shock population and the benefits of fluids for patients including those who have ESRD or CHF and present with sepsis.
 Listen and be challenged to encourage fluid resuscitation for your patients.